Travel memories in the Christmas tree

 Favorite memory 4: Tallinn, Estonia

-Even more bullets from Estonia now thinking now?
-Yes, a lot was bought in Tallinn.
-This little red and gold snowman belongs to a set of eight different figures.
-Super nice little wooden figures hand painted with flowers and patterns.
-Christmas trees, matryoshkas, towers with onion domes and old men with hats.
+Even more baubles from Estonia are you thinking?
+Yes, quite a few were purchased in Tallinn.
+This little red and gold snowman is part of a set of eight different figures.
+Super nice little wooden figures hand-painted with flowers and patterns.
+Christmas trees, matryoshka dolls, towers with onion domes and old men with hats.

 Christmas baubles with a travel theme